TheSimpleFella/osTicket-Password-Reset/README.md

 # osTicket-Password-Reset
-Resetting a Users Password with osTicket
+Resetting a users password with osTicket

 # osticket-installation
 19 Simple steps to install osTicket successfully.